stonepros/stone/doc/dev/network-protocol.rst

  Network Protocol
 ==================

-This file describes the network protocol used by Ceph.
+This file describes the network protocol used by Stone.
 In order to understand the way the structures are defined it is recommended to read the introduction of :doc:`/dev/network-encoding` first.